leminhtuan2015/Today-I-Learn/javascript/ajax.md

 - The two major features of AJAX allow you to do the following:
   - Make requests to the server without reloading the page
   - Receive and work with data from the server

+### How to use?
+  - We can user AJAX from:
+    - Server side - Server side ( should be request and get JSON object)
+    - Client side - Server side ( should be request and get HTML text)